cgspeck/docker-rdp-calibre/README.md

 # Calibre GUI and Server

-Run the Calibre X app accessible in a web browser
+Run the Calibre X app accessible in a web browser.

 ## Install On unRaid:

 On unRaid, install from the Community Repositories and enter the app folder location and the port for the webUI.

 ## Install On Other Platforms (like Ubuntu, Synology 5.2 DSM, etc.):